Installing & Running¶

 Running on Mac¶

 Launch Rack from the Applications folder or the dock.

 Click on Rack in the Start Menu.

 Or with the command-line,

 <patch filename>: Loads a patch file.

 -d: Enables development mode.
-This sets the system and user directories to the current directory, uses the terminal (stderr) for logging, and disables the Plugin Manager to prevent overwriting plugins.
+This sets the system and user folders to the current working directory, uses the terminal (stderr) for logging, and disables the Plugin Manager to prevent overwriting plugins.